bigchaindb/js-bigchaindb-driver/docs/source/usage.rst

 Create Connection With BigchainDB
 ---------------------------------

-A simpel connection with BigchainDB can be established like this.
+A simple connection with BigchainDB can be established like this.

 .. code-block:: js